teambit/docs/docs/tutorials/bit-vue-tutorial.md

 - Modify the Vue component on the new project
 - Get component updates

 ## Setup Bit

 First things first, we need to setup Bit.

 ### Create a Free bit.dev Account

 Head over to [bit.dev](https://bit.dev/) and create your free account.
 Enter a username and password or use your GitHub account to authenticate.
 **Welcome to Bit!**
 Make sure that you remember your username; you'll need it during this tutorial.
 Every time you see `<username>`, replace it with your own username.

-### Create a Component Collection
+### Create a Component scope

-When you are logged into bit.dev you can create a **collection**.
-A collection is a remotely-hosted set of components that are ready to be shared and used across your applications.
+When you are logged into bit.dev you can create a **scope**.
+A scope is a remotely-hosted set of components that are ready to be shared and used across your applications.

-1. Click the **New** button in the header and choose **Collection**.
+1. Click the **New** button in the header and choose **scope**.
-2. Name the new collection `vue-tutorial` (or choose a different name, as long as you remember it).
+2. Name the new scope `vue-tutorial` (or choose a different name, as long as you remember it).
-3. Decide if the collection is private or public.
+3. Decide if the scope is private or public.

-- Public - Components in public collections are visible to everyone.
+- Public - Components in public scopes are visible to everyone.
-- Private - Components in private collections are available to invitees only.
+- Private - Components in private scopes are available to invitees only.

 ### Install Bit CLI